Hypoallergenic cats: what it means and which breeds to choose

 To choose a hypoallergenic cat you need to pay attention to the breed.

-• Siberian Cat: among the breeds best known as suitable for allergy sufferers; it is in fact the breed that produces the least Fel D1.
+• Siberian Cat: among the most well-known breeds suitable for allergy sufferers; in fact, it is the breed that produces the least Fel D1.
 Imposing and with very thick fur, it is a cat that loves to be in company.

-• Norwegian Forest Cat: this breed, originally from the Scandinavian countries, also produces a minimal quantity of Fel D1.
+• Norwegian Forest Cat: This breed, originally from Scandinavia, also produces a minimal quantity of Fel D1.

-• Devon Rex: it is a short-haired breed that falls into the classification of felines that produce little Fel D1.
-Very affectionate and sweet, he also sheds little hair.
+• Devon Rex: is a short-haired breed that falls into the classification of felines that produce little Fel D1.
+Very affectionate and sweet, it also sheds little hair.

-• Balinese cat: this cat also produces a low amount of Fel D1.
-It originates from the United States and is classified in the category of Siamese and Oriental cats.
+• Balinese Cat: This cat also produces a low amount of Fel D1.
+It is native to the United States and is classified in the Siamese and Oriental cat category.

 • Russian Blue: This cat produces little Fel D1 and its allergens tend to remain in the undercoat.
 The Russian Blue takes its name from its place of origin and the color of its coat.

-• Bengal: with its unmistakable leopard fur, the Bengal is recommended for allergy sufferers.
+• Bengal: with its unmistakable leopard-like fur, the Bengal is recommended for allergy sufferers.

 Generally these purebred cats need a very careful diet, this month we recommend N&D Quinoa with herring, coconut and turmeric.